• Skip to primary navigation

 The photos for this post were updated in December 2020.
 The recipe has been very slightly amended.

-To make the sponge I started by creaming together the butter and light brown sugar, then I whisked in the eggs and vanilla.
-Then I added the self raising flour and whisked until smooth.
+To make the sponge, mix together the butter and light brown sugar, then whisk in the eggs and vanilla.
+Then add the self raising flour and whisk until smooth.

-I divided the mixture between the cupcake cases, and baked them for 25 minutes until golden.
+Divide the mixture between the cupcake cases, and bake them for 25 minutes until golden.

-Once the cupcakes were fully cooled I used a cupcake corer to make a hole in the centre and I filled it with salted caramel sauce.
-I mixed up a buttercream using butter, icing sugar and a salted caramel flavouring extract (or you can use caramel sauce).
-I piped it onto the cupcakes, then added some chopped up salted caramel fudge and more salted caramel sauce.
+Once the cupcakes are fully cooled, use a cupcake corer or a knife to make a hole in the centre and fill it with salted caramel sauce.
+Make the buttercream by mixing butter, icing sugar and a salted caramel flavouring extract (or you can use caramel sauce).
+Pipe it onto the cupcakes, then add some chopped up salted caramel fudge and more salted caramel sauce.

 Salted Caramel Cupcakes